 “The best piece of advice I was ever given was to simply have fun.”
-I found myself having a more fulfilling life by taking things less seriously. – Meet Beedie Luminary, Andy Luo.
+I found myself having a more fulfilling life by taking things less seriously. – Meet Beedie Luminary, Andy Luo, from Cohort 2020.

 What program will you be taking in post-secondary and why does it interest you?

 I will be attending UBC, studying engineering for my bachelor’s degree.
-I am really interested in engineering not because of the sophisticated math and technology, but the innovative approaches to solving hard problems.
-I especially enjoy how versatile the discipline is.
+I am really interested in engineering, not because of the sophisticated math and technology, but because of the innovative approaches to solving hard problems.
+Moreover, I especially enjoy how versatile the discipline is.

 Tell us a little bit about your background (growing up, going to school, extra-curricular activities, etc.).